 All classes will be held in the Human Science and Services building at UW-Eau Claire.
 Permits are not required in the evenings for the adjacent parking lot.

 $89 per person: Early bird fee on or before August 18th

 $99 per person: Standard fee

-$150 Group rate (for two people registering together)
+$75 per person: Group rate for two people registering together